-The notice of hearing required by Article II, Section 2.1 shall contain a concise statement of the Practitioner's alleged act or omissions, and a list by number of specific or representative patient records in question and/or the other reasons or subject matter forming the basis for the adverse recommendation or action which is the subject of the hearing.
-The notice shall further contain a list of witnesses expected to testify in support of the adverse recommendation or action, and the names of the Hearing Committee members and Presiding Officer, if known.
+The notice of hearing required by Article II, Section 2.1 shall contain a concise statement of the practitioner's alleged act or omissions, and a list by number of specific or representative patient records in question and/or the other reasons or subject matter forming the basis for the adverse recommendation or action which is the subject of the hearing.
+The notice shall further contain a list of witnesses expected to testify in support of the adverse recommendation.